Motty-dev/FTP-Server/README.md

 ## Logging

-The server maintains a log of all connections, login attempts, and file transfers in the `ftp_server.log` file.
+The server maintains a log of all connections, login attempts, and file transfers in the `server.log` file.

 ## Cleaning up